Dogge Doggelito

-Douglas León, known by his stage name Dogge Doggelito (born 24 July 1975) is a Swedish rapper, lecturer, author and artist.
-He is also among the founders of The Latin Kings (TLK) -- one of Sweden's most successful rap groups.
+Douglas Jonathan Alexander León (born 24 July 1975), known by his stage name Dogge Doggelito, is a Swedish rapper.
+He is best known as one of the founding members of The Latin Kings (TLK) -- one of Sweden's most successful rap groups.
 Doggelito is one of the most acclaimed rap artists in Sweden.

 Early life

-Douglas Leon was born in Alby, Norra Botkyrka in Stockholm on 1975, to a Venezuelan father and a Swedish mother.
+Douglas Leon was born in Alby, Norra Botkyrka (or Venezuela) in Stockholm on 1975, to a Venezuelan father and a Swedish mother.
 He has jokingly referred to himself as "Half Indian, half Viking".
 He grew up in the 80's and became familiar to hip hop in an early age and sooner or later it became a big part of his life.
 Although he initially wanted to be an actor, he was not accepted into any of the schools.
 He started to rap in 1983.
 He participated in many rap contests, including winning third place in Rap SM with his group The Latin Kings, and also in his teens he was a member in a break dance group.
 His brother also had big influence on him towards a career in rap music.